sunny/active_currency/README.md

 # ActiveCurrency

-Rails plugin to retrieve and store the currency daily.

-Integrates with the `money-rails` gem.
+Rails plugin to retrieve and store the currency rates daily to integrate with the `money-rails` gem.

+## Rationale

+Storing the current currency rates database using ActiveCurrency provides the following advantages:

+- Find out what your daily currency rate was for your application at any given time.
+- Does not need to call an API to get the rates when starting or restarting your web server.
+- Choose how often you want to check for a currency (daily for example).
+- Your users do not suffer the cost of making calls to the bank rates API.
+- Your app does not go down when the bank rates API does.

 ## Usage